hydrusnetwork/hydrus/docs/database_migration.md

 1.  **the software installation**

     This is the part that comes with the installer or extract release, with the executable and dlls and a handful of resource folders.
 It doesn't store any of your settings--it just knows how to present a database as a nice application.
-If you just run the client executable straight, it looks in its 'db' subdirectory for a database, and if one is not found, it creates a new one.
+If you just run the hydrus_client executable straight, it looks in its 'db' subdirectory for a database, and if one is not found, it creates a new one.
 If it sees a database running at a lower version than itself, it will update the database before booting it.

     It doesn't really matter where you put this.
 An SSD will load it marginally quicker the first time, but you probably won't notice.
 If you run it without command-line parameters, it will try to write to its own directory (to create the initial database), so if you mean to run it like that, it should not be in a protected place like _Program Files_.